urbit/docs/docs/using/shell.md

 <div class="row">
 <div class="col-md-8">

 The `:dojo` is the place to quickly experiment with Urbit.
-At first glance the `:dojo` is just a Hoon REPL.
-Looking a bit deeper the `:dojo` is set up to make operating on and transforming data in Urbit easy.
+On the surface the `:dojo` is just a Hoon REPL.
+On the inside, the `:dojo` is a system for operating on and transforming data in Urbit.

 </div>
 </div>